 Meet Dan, 24, from Birmingham.
 Dan began smoking cannabis with a new circle of friends in college.
 What was once something Dan did to fit in quickly became a daily habit.
-Until, that is, he reached out to Port of Call for help.
+Until, that is, he reached out to Port of Call, drug rehab advice experts, for help.
 Read on for this former cannabis addict’s experience of finding recovery.

 Like many drugs, there is an air of mystery surrounding the use of cannabis, predominantly stemming from the fact that it affects every user differently.
 Cannabis has the power to alter a user’s senses, making them hear, see or feel things differently to how they would normally.
 One of the main questions surrounding the drug remains, is cannabis addictive?
-Port of Call investigates further, demystifying the addictive nature of cannabis.
+Drug rehab specialists Port of Call investigate further, demystifying the addictive nature of cannabis.

-In this blog, Port of Call explores recent suggestions that cannabis addicts are being let down, as resources are focussed on Class A dependencies instead.
+In this blog, drug rehab advice experts, Port of Call explores recent suggestions that cannabis addicts are being let down, as resources are focussed on Class A dependencies instead.
 These are the claims of Global Drug Survey founder, Dr Adam Winstock, who’s views we explore here in greater depth.

 At one time, cannabis use among university students reached a staggering 68%.
 This figure represented the student community who had tried cannabis at least once whilst at university.
 Cannabis use at university can be a huge problem for students, parents and teachers alike.
 Here, Port of Call explores the prevalence of cannabis at university and offers advice for receiving help, whether it be for you or a friend.